History of Kazakhstan: Nazarbayev Era

+Soviet coup attempt, the Transition Period and the end of the Soviet Union

 Because of the August 1991 Soviet coup d'état attempt against Gorbachev, the union treaty was never implemented.
 Ambivalent about Gorbachev's removal, Nazarbayev did not condemn the coup attempt until its second day.
 However, he continued to support Gorbachev and some form of union largely because of his conviction that independence would be economic suicide.

 At the same time, Nazarbayev began preparing Kazakhstan for greater freedom or outright independence.
 He appointed professional economists and managers to high positions, and sought advice from foreign development and business experts.
 The outlawing of the Communist Party of Kazakhstan (CPK) which followed the attempted coup permitted Nazarbayev to take nearly complete control of the republic's economy, more than 90 percent of which had been under the partial (or complete) direction of the Soviet government until late 1991.
 He solidified his position by winning an uncontested election for president in December 1991.

 A week after the election, Nazarbayev became the president of an independent state when the leaders of Russia, Ukraine and Belarus signed documents dissolving the Soviet Union.
 He quickly convened a meeting of the leaders of the five Central Asian states (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan), raising the possibility of a Turkic confederation of former republics as a counterweight to the Slavic states of Russia, Ukraine, and Belarus in whatever federation might succeed the Soviet Union.
 This move persuaded the three Slavic presidents to include Kazakhstan among the signatories of a recast document of dissolution.
 Kazakhstan's capital lent its name to the Alma-Ata Protocol, the declaration of principles of the Commonwealth of Independent States.

+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

 On 16 December 1991, five days before the declaration, Kazakhstan became the last of the republics to proclaim its independence.

 The republic has followed the same general political pattern as the other four Central Asian states.
 After declaring its independence from a political structure dominated by Moscow and the Communist Party of the Soviet Union (CPSU) until 1991, Kazakhstan retained the governmental structure and most of the leadership which had held power in 1990.
 Nazarbayev, elected president of the republic in 1991, remained in undisputed power five years later.

 He took several steps to ensure his position.
 The constitution of 1993 made the prime minister and the Council of Ministers responsible solely to the president, and a new constitution two years later reinforced that relationship.
 Opposition parties were limited by legal restrictions on their activities.
 Within that framework, Nazarbayev gained substantial popularity by limiting the economic shock of separation from the Soviet Union and maintaining ethnic harmony in a diverse country with more than 100 different nationalities.